 The first time I attended Professor Bittu’s talk was during a celebratory gathering at Ashoka University when Section 377 was struck down.
 The second time, I attended his lecture for a Psychology 101 class, where he spoke about how the brain works.
 In both cases, I was awestruck by his brilliance and his passion for teaching, which was evident in the way he engaged with his students and articulated his ideas.

-A Queer activist and a Neuroscientist, Professor Bittu has been a tireless advocate for the Dalit and LGBTQ community and has written in-depth about issues close to him.
+Professor Bittu believes that the annihilation of caste, class and gender are necessary for transgender liberation.
 He is someone who has been involved in creating a safe space for marginalised people ever since he was in college.
 When he was in college at Harvard he joined the struggle for anti-war movement and rights of campus workers.